 Position controls the order in which custom fields appear.
-Enter a number.
+Enter a number, if desired.

-- Check Show custom field on printed documents to display the field on forms
+Show custom field on printed documents to display the field on forms.

 Click Create to save the custom field.
 Later, the field can be edited.
 Be sure to click Update after editing.